 We are very proud to have our very own school parliament.
 This is an opportunity to hear the views of all pupils through a democratic process.

-The MPs and Cabinet Members are extremely proud to be selected.
-They feel they speak for the children, and are excellent role models for the school.
-They have to be reliable, demonstrate the Delta Values, and may also give up some of their own time to volunteer for this position.
+The MPs are extremely proud to be selected.
+They feel privileged to be able to speak on behalf of their peers, and are excellent role models for the school.
+All MPs are expected to be reliable, demonstrate the Delta Values, and may also need to give up some of their own time to volunteer for this position.